by Tom Miller

 In 1969 the dance studio was taken over by the newly formed New York School of Ballet, founded by dancer Richard Thomas and run by Leigh Welles.

-In 1969 the dance studio was taken over by the newly formed New York School of Ballet, founded by dancer Richard Thomas and run by Leigh Welles.
+The second floor was also remodeled, and now held Pedro & Olga’s dance studio and a dentist office.
+Schraft’s was still operating at 2285 Broadway when the building was renovated again in 1956.
+The School of American Ballet, founded by Russian-born choreographer George Balanchine in 1934, moved into the renovated dance studio.
+In 1969 Ballanchine and Lincoln Kerstein offered the studio space to the newly formed New York School of Ballet, founded by dancer Richard Thomas and run by Leigh Welles.
 The Schrafft’s space became a Red Apple Supermarket in 1972.

 By then Stanley Zabar, a member of the famous family that operated the food store on Broadway at 80th Street, owned 2281-2299 Broadway.
 He sold it in 1985 and almost immediately the new owners evicted all the second-floor tenants, including the New York School of Ballet.
 Protestors focused their wrath on Zabars.